Budi Utomo: Legacy

-The birth of Budi Utomo on 20 May 1908 has been officially commemorated as the Day of National Awakening in Indonesia since 1948.
+The birth of Budi Utomo on 20 May 1908 has been officially commemorated as the National Awakening Day in Indonesia since 1948.

 The Museum of National Awakening in Jakarta, dedicated to the Indonesian National Awakening, is housed in a former STOVIA building related to the birth of Budi Utomo.
 Initially four museums, including a museum to Budi Utomo and a museum to health and medicine, on 7 February 1984, these topical museums were consolidated into the Museum of National Awakening.